1. Home

 • Fermata

-Bidirectional EV Charger Incentives
+Bidirectional EV charger cost

 To learn more about the tax credit overall, see the Department of Energy’s information.
-More about eligibility by location across the country is available.
-You can also read our guide on all EV tax credits and incentives.

 It’s also worth checking for local or utility-level incentive or rebate programs you may qualify for.
 You can contact your local utility or go to your utility’s website.
 You can also use a site such as N.C.
 State University’s Database of State Incentives for Renewables and Efficiency which gives a searchable list of state and local programs.

 For more information on how to power your electric vehicle, check out our guide to EV charging.
-You can see how much you could save by going solar by using our solar savings calculator and explore the impact of other home energy upgrades with Palmetto’s Energy Advisor.
+You can see how much you could save by going solar by using our solar savings tool and explore the impact of other home energy upgrades with Palmetto’s Energy Advisor.

 See what home electrification can do for you: